hudson155/kairo/feature/rest/README.md

 }
 ```

-Now, bind this endpoint handlers in the respective Feature.
+Now, bind these endpoint handlers in the respective Feature.

 ```kotlin
 bindRestEndpoint(ListCelebrities::class)